12 May A portrait set with Alena testing the new Fuji X70

 I suggest you to give a look at the review I did of the Fujifilm X100T after one year and half of usage (with almost 80+ photos!):

 I have only noticed a small lag difference between the single photos taken in a quick shot sequence with the X70 and the X100T sister: with the same memory card (I used the Lexar Professional 1000x) the X70 has a period of “black screen time” that is a fraction of a second longer than his older sister.
 I’ve double checked that all settings on the camera are the same and that the “High Performance” is “On” mode on both machines.

-Negative aspects of the machine: beyond the slight lag highlighted above, I noticed that the arrow keys on the back of the machine is too close to the screen, and in some cases it’s difficult to press the “back” button cause it’s very close to the edge of the LCD.
+Negative aspects of the machine: beyond the slight lag highlighted above, I noticed that the arrow keys on the back of the machine are too close to the screen, and in some cases, it’s difficult to press the “back” button cause it’s very close to the edge of the LCD.

-To test the camera I want to take some photos in my studio with a model to see how it could perform on a fashion shoot.
-I know that it sounds odd to use wide lens for fashion or portrait but we have always to remember that in the art field there’s no rules.
+To test the camera I want to take some photos in my studio with a model to see how it could perform in a portrait set in my studio.
+I know that it sounds odd to use a wide lens for fashion or portrait but we have always to remember that in the art field there are no rules.

 For example, one of my favorite fashion photographer, Jeanloup Sieff, used as a personal style for his fashion and portrait shoots a wide lens.
 I think his images are very interesting and unique thanks to this wide angle of view that gives a different vision of the space.

-The photos were shoot in .raw mode and I’ve applied in Lightroom the “Classic Chrome” color profile.
+The photos were shot in .raw mode and I’ve applied in Lightroom the “Classic Chrome” color profile.
 I almost didn’t do any other extra work, only a bit of skin smoothing in Lightroom.